Biden seeks common ground with Mexico and Canada at summit but tensions remain | Politics

 Sitting alongside Biden, Lopez Obrador thanked the president for proposals that could improve the status of many long-time immigrants to the United States, and he urged U.S. lawmakers to back such a move.
 The fate of any Biden immigration initiative remained uncertain in the U.S. Congress.
 FORCED LABOR

-In addition to agreements expected on cutting methane emissions and donating vaccine doses to other countries, the leaders were set to commit to prohibiting imports of goods made with forced labor, a policy Biden's administration has been aiming at China.
+The leaders also committed to banning imports of goods made with forced labor, a policy Biden's administration has been aiming at China.
 Activists and Western politicians accuse China of using forced labor in its northwestern Xinjiang province, an allegation Beijing denies.
 Sounding the alarm about Beijing, Lopez Obrador said during the three-way meeting that greater North American economic integration, including "stopping the rejection of migrants" needed for the U.S. and Canadian labor force, would be the best way to face "the productive and commercial expansion of China."

 Lopez Obrador's prescription appeared to echo Mexican Economy Minister Tatiana Clouthier's call for the United States to "buy North American" instead of adopting protectionist measures.
 The Mexican president warned that North American countries could be headed for an "unacceptable imbalance" of economic power with China that "would keep alive the temptation of trying to resolve this disparity by use of force."